May 10, 2024

 6. What are some simple ways you can build a visual identity around your logo?

 Laura: Consistency is really important to developing a good brand.
-Makings are that all of your marketing collateral, social presence, packaging, etc., have a cohesive feel.
-They don’t have to be twinning but fonts, color palettes, and themes help create that unified message and increase brand recognition.
+All of your marketing collateral, social presence, packaging, etc., should have a cohesive feel.
+They don’t have to be twinning, but fonts, color palettes, and themes help create that unified message and increase brand recognition.

-Alcindo: I use mockups to explore and refine the logos.
+Alcindo: In my opinion, visual identity comes first, but we can't be limited by this idea.
+During the logo ideation, I use mockups to explore and refine the logos.
 My favorite mockups are business cards, uniforms, signage, and packaging.
-Sometimes it is necessary to add an environment or menus.
+Sometimes it is necessary to add an environment and menus.